alphagov/account-api/docs/api.md

 [RFC 7807]: https://tools.ietf.org/html/rfc7807

-### Level of authentication too low
+### MFA required

-You have tried to access something which the current user is not authenticated highly enough to use.
-The `needed_level_of_authentication` response field gives the required level.
+You have tried to access something requires MFA, but the current user has not authenticated with MFA.

 #### Debugging steps

-This is not an error, the user must be reauthenticated at the higher level to access.
+This is not an error, the user must be reauthenticated with MFA.

 ### Unknown attribute names